Bandwidth Parameterized by Cluster Vertex Deletion Number: An FPT-algorithm parameterized by cluster vertex deletion number plus clique number

 To obtain our nice ordering we use a series of exchange arguments that will not increase the stretch.
-We call an ordering \emph{nice} if it has properties~\hyperref[property:1]{$(\Pi_1)$},~\hyperref[property:2]{$(\Pi_2)$} and~\hyperref[property:3]{$(\Pi_3)$}.
+We call an ordering \emph{nice} if it has Properties~\hyperref[property:1]{$(\Pi_1)$},~\hyperref[property:2]{$(\Pi_2)$}, and~\hyperref[property:3]{$(\Pi_3)$}.
 We will first give some intuition regarding the properties, before defining them formally.

-Assume $\pi:V(G)\rightarrow [n]$ is an optimal ordering minimizing the number of edges of maximum stretch.
-Furthermore, let $v\in V(C)$ be a vertex which is contained in an edge of maximum stretch with regards to $\pi$ and the cluster $C$ containing $v$ is distributed over more than one bucket.
+Assume that $\pi \colon V(G) \to [n]$ is an optimal ordering minimizing the number of edges of maximum stretch and assume that $\pi$ is compatible with $\sigma$ and $\mathcal{B}$.
+Furthermore, let $v\in V(C)$ be a vertex which is contained in an edge of maximum stretch with regard to $\pi$ and the cluster $C$ containing $v$ is distributed over more than one bucket.
 In this case, $v$ must be either the leftmost or the rightmost vertex of $C$.
-Assuming $v$ is the leftmost vertex of $C$ (the other case is analogous), we can observe that every vertex $v' \in B_i$ appearing further to the right than $v$ must have a neighbor contained in a bucket to the right of $B_i$ and no neighbor to the left of $v$.
+Assuming $v \in B_i$ is the leftmost vertex of $C$ (the other case is analogous), we can observe that every vertex $v' \in B_i$ appearing further to the right than $v$ must have a neighbor contained in a bucket to the right of $B_i$ and no neighbor to the left of $v$.
 Otherwise, we can reduce the stretch of the edge containing $v$ without increasing the stretch of any edge incident to $v'$ (and hence reducing the number of edges of maximum stretch without increasing the maximum stretch) by exchanging $v$ and $v'$.
-Using this observation, we can assume that each bucket is partitioned into a left, a middle and a right part and every vertex with only neighbors to the left of $B_i$ appears in the left part and every vertex having only neighbors to the right of $B_i$ appears in the right part.
-Additionally, the above observation allows us to assume that within each bucket the vertices of one cluster appear consecutively (property~\hyperref[property:1]{$(\Pi_1)$}).
+Therefore, we can assume that each bucket is partitioned into a left, a middle, and a right part and every vertex having neighbors only to the buckets to the left (respectively, right) of $B_i$ appears in the left (respectively, right) part.
+Additionally, this allows us to assume that within each bucket the vertices of one cluster appear consecutively (Property~\hyperref[property:1]{$(\Pi_1)$}).